yandex/rep/README.md

   * meta-algorithm design (aka 'rep-lego')

+### Howto examples
+To get started, look at the notebooks in /howto/  <br />
+Notebooks can be viewed (not executed) online at [nbviewer](http://nbviewer.ipython.org/github/yandex/rep/tree/master/howto/)  <br />
+There are basic introductory notebooks (about python, IPython) and more advanced ones (about the REP itself)

 ### Running using docker
 We provide the docker container with __REP__ and all it's dependencies <br />
 https://github.com/yandex/rep/wiki/Running-REP-using-Docker/